davidjaykelly/dictationpoc/README.md

 - Teacher UI for:
   - Uploading an audio file (MP3 or other Moodle-supported formats)
   - Entering a sentence manually (with plans to support underscore-based blanks)
-- Student UI for:
-  - Playing the audio
-  - Submitting a single text response

 ## Not Yet Implemented (Planned for Full Version)
 - Word-level blank handling with per-word input boxes